-This Charter shall become effective after it has been approved by the faculty and Board of Regents.1 Faculty approval shall consist of a majority of General Faculty voting by written ballot.
+This Charter shall become effective after it has been approved by the faculty and Board of Regents.
+Faculty approval shall consist of a majority of General Faculty voting by written ballot.

-1Charter approved by the Board of Regents, January 10, 1985.
 Revised Charter approved by the General Faculty on November 29, 1990, and by the Chief Academic Officer, on December 13, 1990.

 Revised Charter approved by the General Faculty on May 15, 2003 and by the Chief Academic Officer on June 6, 2003.

 Revised Charter approved by the General Faculty on May 13, 2009.

 Revised Charter approved by the General Faculty on September 16, 2013 and by the Chief Academic Officer on July 25, 2013.

-Revised Charter approved by the General Faculty on May 11, 2017 and by the Chief
+Revised Charter approved by the General Faculty on May 11, 2017 and by the Chief Academic Officer on May 24, 2017.

-Academic Officer on May 24, 2017.
-Revised Charter approved electronically by the General Faculty on January 23, 2020 and by The Chief Academic Officer on February 4, 2020.
+Revised Charter approved electronically by the General Faculty on January 23, 2020 and by